fboschetty/TSX-File-Downloader/README.md

 3. Specify your Username and Password for TSX Supersites in the variables user and password.

-4. Wait for your files to download
+4. Wait for your files to download.